Ghostshadowplays/Ghosty-Tools/README.md

 ## 🔒 Security Policy
 - **No Data Collection:** Ghosty Tools operates entirely locally.
 No passwords or system data are ever transmitted externally.
-- **Secure Commands:** All system operations use secure `subprocess` calls without shell execution to prevent command injection.
+- **Secure Commands:** All system operations use secure `subprocess` calls without shell execution (where possible) to prevent command injection.
-- **Encryption:** Password vault uses industry-standard Fernet (AES) encryption with secure key derivation iterations.
+- **Encryption:** ShadowKeys uses industry-standard Fernet (AES) encryption with secure key derivation (PBKDF2-HMAC-SHA256).
+- **Key Verification:** The vault includes a verification block to ensure the master password is correct before attempting to decrypt your data.
+- **Local Storage:** Salt and Vault files are stored in platform-specific configuration directories with restricted file permissions:
+  - **Windows:** `%APPDATA%\GhostyTools\`
+  - **Linux/macOS:** `~/.config/ghostytools/`
+- **Clipboard Security:** Copied passwords are automatically cleared from the clipboard after 30 seconds to prevent accidental exposure.
+- **Least Privilege:** The application launches with standard user privileges.
+Admin elevation is only requested when performing system-level maintenance or tweaks.

 ## 📝 License
 This project is licensed under the **GNU General Public License v3.0**.
 See the `LICENSE` file for details.